ADAIX/Sparsity-Tutorial/README.md

 ## Acknowledgements

-S. Farrens would like to acknowledge the following people for helpful feedback and ideas for producing this tutorial: Fred Ngolè-Mboula, Jean-Luc Starck,
+S. Farrens would like to acknowledge the following people for helpful feedback and ideas for producing this tutorial: Fred Ngolè-Mboula and Jean-Luc Starck.